-Namibian football had been going through a difficult time over the last years, slipping from the heady heights attained in 1997 and 1999 when they were Cosafa Cup runners-up, and in 1998 and 2008 when they shocked African football by reaching the African Nations Cup finals.
+Namibian football had been going through a difficult time over the last years, slipping from the heady heights attained in 1997 and 1999 when they were COSAFA Castle Cup runners-up, and in 1998 and 2008 when they shocked African football by reaching the African Nations Cup finals.

 They finally did win the regional crown in 2015 as coach Ricardo Mannetti’s side made a thrilling run to the final were worthy winners.

 They played six games in all, building momentum along the way before being crowned champions after beating Mozambique 2-0 in the final.

 They had hoped to win back-to-back titles in 2016, but lost in the quarterfinals to Botswana on penalties after a 1-1 draw.

 They did, however, go on to claim the Plate competition as they defeated Zambia 1-0 in the final.

 The Brave Warriors reached the Plate final again the following year but this time lost 1-0 to South Africa, and then were beaten heavily 4-1 by the same opposition in the Plate semifinals in 2018.

 They started in the group stages in 2019, but could not advance to the quarterfinals despite winning two of their three pool games, which is usually enough.

 In 2008, Namibia broke a run of seven first round exits in the COSAFA Cup – when they lost to Zimbabwe, Mauritius, Swaziland, Angola and Botswana three times – as they progressed to the quarterfinals before losing out to a South African President’s XI.